-When activating QMedic's service, users provide personal information, including name, address, emergency contact information, demographic information and billing address.
+When activating QMedic's service, users provide personal information to the company, including name, address, emergency contact information, demographic information and billing address.
 The company also records all physical activity, sleep and location data to ensure the personal safety of the user, which will only be shared with the user, QMedic, QMedic's call staff, required emergency services, and the caregiver assigned to the user's account.

 Though it does collect a lot of data, QMedic maintains full compliance with HIPAA regulations.
 The contract states that it has the right to share all the above information with people or health organizations that respond to an emergency situation.

-When purchasing QMedic, the first step is to select the connectivity — landline or cellular.
-You’re then prompted to select a plan and device preference.
-When signing up, be aware that you’re signing up for a recurring subscription and that payment to QMedic is for the lease of the device, not its purchase, so you’ll need to return it after the plan ends.
-Next, select either the wristband or pendant option and then choose a billing cycle — monthly or annually.
+When purchasing QMedic, the first step is to select the connectivity — landline or cellular (both options cost the same).
+You’re then prompted to select your plan and device preference.
+When signing up, be aware that you’re signing up for a recurring subscription and that payment to QMedic is for the lease of the device, not its purchase, so you’ll need to return it after your plan ends.
+Next, select either the wristband or pendant option and then choose your billing cycle — monthly or annually.

-Pricing per month gets cheaper the longer your plan.
-The monthly plan costs $30 per month, while the annual plan costs $25 per month (paid as $300/year).
+Pricing per month gets cheaper the longer you plan to have the service.
+Monthly plan costs $30 per month, while the annual plan costs $25 per month (paid as $300/year).
 Free ground shipping throughout the US is available, but premium fees will be charged for expedited overnight and 2-day shipping.

 Every QMedic plan comes with a 30-day money-back guarantee, with the 30 days counted from when the system is first activated.
 There are no cancellation fees.

-The company offers a Monday through Friday, 9am-5pm customer support line as well as 2 different company email addresses, for sales and support.
+The company offers a Monday through Friday, 9am-5pm customer support line as well as two different company email addresses, depending on if it’s sales or support you’re in need of.
 We gave its customer service line a try to see how it measured up, and we were pleasantly surprised.
 After dialing the toll-free number, we waited for approximately 30 seconds before being greeted by a representative.
-The representative confidently answered all of our questions, on the product itself, the call center support, and the background of the company.
+The representative confidently answered all of our questions, whether it was about the product itself, the call center support, or the background of the company.

 QMedic was founded in 2010 by a team of MIT scientists, healthcare professionals and technologists who believe that “the future of care management revolves around helping people live at home and get the right services at the right time at lower cost.”